Marijuana: Far from the Harmless Drug Many Would Make it out to Be

 When considering legalization, decriminalization or medicalization of a substance that is so widely abused and creates widespread addiction requiring treatment, it would be wise to consider all the effects of the drug before casting a final vote that may be hard to retract later.

-If you need help with marijuana addiction or need more information about marijuana, please contact a Narconon marijuana rehab counselor.
-Narconon treats marijuana addiction naturally.
+If you need help with marijuana addiction or need more information about marijuana, contact Narconon today.